KilledMufasa/AmputatorBot/README.md

 - **Spread the word**: In the end, the only goal of AmputatorBot is to allow people to have an informed choice.
 You can help by simply spreading the word!

 ### Sponsor
-The bots, website and API cost about 10 euros (12 dollars) per month to host.
+The bots, website, and API cost about 10 euros (12 dollars) per month to host.
 I will use all donations strictly to break even.
 You can donate any amount via PayPal or with crypto.
 Thank you so much!
 - **PayPal**: [https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=EU6ZFKTVT9VH2](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=EU6ZFKTVT9VH2)
 - **Bitcoin (BTC)**: 1GsspnGwbaXfMP2P6t9Hr5oQwCYZdsPHr
 - **Cardano (ADA)**: DdzFFzCqrht1gHfopZ7ddXfJFz9tXkhQERc6dzfP71Ve9NoJYk4jQ1wtW1LNCWokMPoDZ7xr7YvHqvt82tG3MsEukkkcQyvUxrwjLWqx